Not everyone is going to like you. Accept it and move on

 KFC come out on top in a game of chicken

 Brave brands gain credibility; apologising profusely is dangerous.
 It can appear disingenuous.
-Of course, there are instances where an apology is necessary, but issuing an apology for someone who doesn’t like the taste of your beer or the colour of staff uniforms is bordering the ridiculous.
+Of course, there are instances where an apology is necessary.
+But, issuing an apology for someone who doesn’t like the taste of your beer or the colour of staff uniforms is bordering the ridiculous.
 A brand that can demonstrate a sense of humour and not take itself so seriously is a brand that regular folk can connect with and above all else respect.

-What brands tackle criticism in a creative way?
+What brave brands tackle criticism in a creative way?
 Do you think adopting such a bold approach can alienate or endear customers?
 Tweet us @otbtweeter with your thoughts, examples and reasons why.